SabrinaAMM/costume-carousel/README.md

 ---------
 ### What it is:

-Costume Carousel is a rails app for renting costumes on an AirBnB like site.It was launched as part of the Le Wagon Bootcamp.
+Costume Carousel is a rails app for renting costumes on an AirBnB like site.
+It was launched as part of the Le Wagon Bootcamp.

 [Have a Look here](http://costume-carousel.herokuapp.com/costumes)